bartschi-codes/philosopher/README.md

 ## 📝 Overview

 A classic concurrency problem brought to life using threads and mutexes aswell as processes and semaphores.
-The **Dining Philosophers** simulation challenges introduced me to manage shared resources and avoid race conditions and deadlocks.
+The **Dining Philosophers** simulation challenge introduced me to manage shared resources, avoid race conditions and deadlocks.
+The Philosophers sit together and share Forks, where there are as many forks as philosophers, and philosophers can only eat with two forks.

-I'll implemented two version:
+I implemented two version:
 - **Multithreaded** using `pthreads` and `mutexes`
 - **Multiprocess** using `semaphores` and `process control`